Salvadel/soc-homelab-environment/architecture/architecture-overview.md

 ## Future Improvements

-- **pfSense or OPNsense firewall VM** — Add network-level visibility, traffic monitoring, and segmentation between the attacker and target networks
+- **pfSense or OPNsense firewall VM** - Add network-level visibility, traffic monitoring, and segmentation between the attacker and target networks
-- **Windows Server with Active Directory** — Simulate a domain environment to practice AD-based attacks and detections such as pass-the-hash, Kerberoasting, and privilege escalation
+- **Windows Server with Active Directory** - Simulate a domain environment to practice AD-based attacks and detections such as pass-the-hash, Kerberoasting, and privilege escalation
-- **Additional Windows endpoints** — Add more target machines to simulate lateral movement across multiple workstations
+- **Additional Windows endpoints** - Add more target machines to simulate lateral movement across multiple workstations
-- **Wazuh agent on Kali** — Deploy an agent on the attack machine to correlate attacker-side activity with defender-side alerts
+- **Wazuh agent on Kali** - Deploy an agent on the attack machine to correlate attacker-side activity with defender-side alerts
-- **Custom Sysmon configuration** — Implement a community Sysmon config such as the SwiftOnSecurity ruleset to further improve detection coverage
+- **Custom Sysmon configuration** - Implement a community Sysmon config such as the SwiftOnSecurity ruleset to improve detection coverage further
-- **Vulnerability scanner** — Integrate a tool like OpenVAS or Nessus to add vulnerability assessment exercises to the lab
+- **Vulnerability scanner** - Integrate a tool like OpenVAS or Nessus to add vulnerability assessment exercises to the lab